DHI/terracotta/docs/get-started.rst

 .. note::

-   The above script is just a simple example to show you some capabilities of the Terracotta Python API.
+   The above scripts are just examples to show you some capabilities of the Terracotta Python API.
 More sophisticated solutions could e.g. attach additional metadata to database entries, process many rasters in parallel, or accept parameters from the command line.